Prostate Cancer

 America is much more advanced than this country which is very evident from the death rates from prostate cancer, the 5 year survival rate in this country is about 42%, in America it's between 85% and 90%, and this is very largely due to far more people being screened for prostate cancer by PSA and DRE and it being caught at an early stage where it is still treatable.

-Only four men expressed serious concerns about PSA testing and screening.
-Two men wished they had never been tested themselves, and said that extensive 'counselling' should be offered before PSA testing (see 'The PSA test', Interviews 3 and 22 for more details).
+Only 4 of the men we interviewed expressed serious concerns about PSA testing and screening.
+Two men said they wished they had never been tested themselves, and that 'extensive counselling' should be offered before PSA testing (see 'The PSA test' and interviews 3 and interview 22 for more details).
 Two other men also voiced their concern that population screening might be unhelpful and do more harm than good.

 Comments that screening can cause a lot of unnecessary fear and that we should wait for a more guaranteed test before endorsing it.